Have You Received an IRS Penalty Notice for a Late Form 3520-A?

 The Trustee Must Be a Fiduciary

-For several decades, the IRS position was that a fideicomiso was a foreign grantor trust.
-But in 2012 the IRS issued Private Letter Ruling (PLR) 201245003 (followed by Rev. Rul.
-2013-14, 2013-26 IRB 1267) saying a fideicomiso is not a trust as defined in Reg.
+For decades, the IRS treated a fideicomiso as a foreign grantor trust.
+But in 2012, the IRS issued Private Letter Ruling (PLR) 201245003 (followed by Rev. Rul.
+2013-14, 2013-26 IRB 1267) holding that a fideicomiso is not a trust as defined in Reg.
 Sec.
-301.7701-4(a) because the trustee was not a fiduciary, but merely an agent for holding the property.
+301.7701-4(a).
+The IRS reasoned that the trustee was not a fiduciary but merely an agent for holding property.

 Free Choice of Investment Options